 In connection with our initial public offering, we entered into a stockholders' agreement that provides TPG with certain information rights and the right to require us to effect a shelf registration pursuant to which TPG can sell shares.
+Prior to an amendment in September 2014, the stockholders' agreement also provided TPG with the right to designate up to two directors to our Board of Directors.

-Pursuant to this agreement, we agreed to indemnify TPG and its affiliates from any losses arising, directly or indirectly, out of TPG's or its affiliates' actual, alleged, or deemed control or ability to influence us or the actual or alleged act or omission of any director who was designated by TPG pursuant to TPG's prior right to designate directors under the stockholders' agreement.
+Pursuant to the stockholders' agreement, we agree to indemnify TPG and its affiliates from any losses arising, directly or indirectly, out of TPG's or its affiliates' actual, alleged, or deemed control or ability to influence us or the actual or alleged act or omission of any director who was designated by TPG pursuant to TPG's prior right to designate directors under the stockholders' agreement.